Series A Investment Thesis

 LangSmith, LlamaCloud

-Auditability ■ High — Immutable trails ■ Medium — Platform-specific ■ High — Built-in traces
+Auditability ■ High — Immutable trails ■ Limited — Platform-specific ■ CRM-scoped — Activity logs only ■ High — Built-in traces

-Data Sovereignty ■ Single-tenant / air-gapped ■ Multi-tenant cloud ■ Cloud-hosted
+Data Sovereignty ■ Single-tenant / air-gapped ■ Multi-tenant cloud ■ Salesforce cloud only ■ Cloud-hosted

-Decision Artifacts ■ Native output (PDF, Excel, PPT) ■ Text/chat only ■ None — Observability only
+Decision Artifacts ■ Native output (PDF, Excel, PPT) ■ Text/chat only ■ CRM records only ■ None — Observability only

-Enterprise Workflows ■ Configurable + repeatable ■ Basic prompting ■ Monitoring focus
+Enterprise Workflows ■ Configurable + repeatable ■ Basic prompting ■ Sales/service only ■ Monitoring focus

 Capitol's Differentiation